 A Look at Hockey Foot & Ankle Injuries

-Here’s a closer look at some of the most common foot and ankle injuries associated with hockey—plus how to prevent them, and what to do about them if they occur anyway.
+Let’s take a closer look at some of the most common foot and ankle injuries associated with ice hockey—plus how to prevent them, and what to do about them if they occur anyway.

 Hockey players do sprain their ankles, but usually not in the same way that athletes in most other sports do.

-A typical ice skate or roller blade is quite stiff and does provide a fair amount of support and stability for the ankle.
-Plus, there’s not much running and jumping.
+A typical ice skate or roller blade is quite stiff and provides a fair amount of support and stability for the ankle.
+Plus, there’s not much running and jumping going on.
 So your standard inversion sprain (common in soccer, basketball, football, etc.) doesn’t happen very often.

 Instead, hockey players are more susceptible to what’s called a high ankle sprain to the tendons that attach the lower leg bones (tibia and fibula) to the ankle.
 Typically this happens when the skate blade catches a rut and the ankle rolls inside to outside (eversion).